reborg/applenews-api/README.md

 ### Parallel creation/deletion

 clj-applenewsapi supports parallel creation and deletion of articles.
 The :parallel parameter in configuration determines the amount of parallel threads that will be used for processing.
 The approach to parallelism is a simple parallel map, so the next n-amount of threads will fire when the last m-chunk has been completely processed.
 Expect a spike at the beginning of each chunk that fades off toward the end.
 For most of the practical purposes, this is fair enough.

+### Exceptions

+You can tell clj-applenewsapi if you want exceptions to be thrown in case of non 20x answers from the Apple Publisher service.
+This is a feature of clj-http library that is used underneath.
+When :throw-exceptions is false in config, any status code >= 30x will not generate exception but just returned in the response map.

 ### Certificate things